xiphonics/picoTracker/usermanual/content/pages/instruments.md

 All the samples that you may want to import into a project **must** be located in a folder named `/samples` at the top-level of the sdcard.
 You can either put your samples in that directory or in sub-directories of it, allowing you to have a way of sorting your samples library.

-_In firmware version 2.1_ the restriction on placing sample files *only* in the `/samples` directory has been removed and samples can be browsed and imported from any directory.
+The previous restriction on placing sample files *only* in the `/samples` directory has been removed and samples can be browsed and imported from any directory.

 Note: sub-directories will be sorted before files, but otherwise the files will be listed in an unspecified order (ie. not necessarily alphabetical order).